-A more fundamental and critical aspect of our analysis is the model of thermal structure of the ICM, which we approximate with two temperature components.
+A more fundamental and critical aspect of our analysis is the model of thermal structure of the ICM, which we approximate with two-temperature components.
 We explore the effects of assuming a more complex underlying temperature structure, despite it cannot be constrained efficiently with CCD data.
-To do that, we repeat our fit with a cevmkl model, which is used to model the emission from a multi-temperature plasma.
-Emission measures from different temperature components follow a power-law in temperature, while the abundance ratios are defined in the usual way and are shared by all the temperature components.
-While we fix the minimum temperature to a reference value of 0.5 keV, the maximum temperature is set to a value somewhat larger than the largest temperature we found in our reference analysis, and leave the slope of the emission measure-temperature relation free to vary.
-In this way we can explore the effects of having a continuous distribution of temperatures with respect to assuming only two values.
-We find that our results do not change significantly, as shown in Figure 6, where we plot the Fe, Ar, Ne, Si and S profiles obtained in the two modelizations (2T vapec compared to cevmk1) for Centaurus and Abell 1991, which represent the highest and lowest quality spectra in our sample.
-Not unexpectedly, the Ne profile is the only one that is noticeably affected, confirming our caveats that our results for Ne strongly depend on the modelization of the ~ 1 keV line emission blend, and therefore are particularly sensitive to the thermal model we assume.
+To do that, we repeat our fit with a cevmkl model, which is used to model the emission from a multitemperature plasma.
+Emission measures from different temperature components follow a power law in temperature, while the abundance ratios are defined in the usual way and are shared by all the temperature components.
+While we fix the minimum temperature to a reference value of 0.5 keV, the maximum temperature is set to a value somewhat larger than the largest temperature we found in our reference analysis, and leave the slope of the emission measuretemperature relation free to vary.
+In this way, we can explore the effects of having a continuous distribution of temperatures with respect to assuming only two values.
+We find that our results do not change significantly, as shown in Fig. 6, where we plot the Fe, Ar, Ne, Si, and S profiles obtained in the two modelizations (2T vapec compared to cevmk1) for Centaurus and Abell 1991, which represent the highest and lowest quality spectra in our sample.
+Not unexpectedly, the Ne profile is the only one that is noticeably affected, confirming our caveats that our results for Ne strongly depend on the modelization of the 1 keV line emission blend, and therefore are particularly sensitive to the thermal model we assume.
 Since we have no reasons to prefer a cevmkl rather than a double vapec model, we decide to keep Ne profiles according to our reference analysis, confirming the warning on unknown systematic uncertainties in addition to the statistical errors.
 Finally, we warn that differences between the results from vapec and cevmkl may also be due to different modelization of the Fe-L line complex built-in the two models.
 In particular, our reference model vapec is continuously updated, while cevmkl and mekal are no longer updated since several years.
 Some differences in the model may show up despite the low resolution of CCD spectra, but are typically smaller than the typical statistical uncertainties we have in our data.
 A systematic comparison of the different atomic models goes beyond the goals of this paper.
-1 phases at the same radius, or both.
-In any case, the abundance values associated to different temperature components may well be different, and there are no compelling reasons to force them to be equal.
-This is expected on the basis of the much scattered but clear correlation between metallicity and temperature in the core of clusters, or between metallicity and entropy (see Liu et al. 2018, for a recent measurement of the abundance-entropy correlation in a sample of Chandra clusters).
-However, because of the modest CCD spectral resolution, if we relax the hypothesis of a single abundance value dominating the emission in each ring, the degeneracy between the temperature and abundance would be so large to hamper the measurement of abundance radial profiles other then Fe.
-The next major step forward to take in this direction will be offered by X-ray bolometers, which will allow one to resolve single lines across the soft X-ray spectrum and provide a mean to associate an abundance value to each temperature component, enabling at the same time a much more structured thermal modelization.
-Admittedly, in this work we are compelled to assume a single abundance value for all the temperature components in each annulus, but we are aware that this assumption may be tested at least in the only available data obtained with an X-ray bolometer thanks to the Hitomi mission (Hitomi Collaboration et al. 2016).
-Therefore, we postpone this test to a more detailed work on the Perseus cluster.

 Figure 6.
-The abundance profiles of Fe, Ar, Ne, Si and S for the Centaurus (left panels) and Abell 1991 (right panels) obtained with the cevmk1 model (filled black squares) and our reference two-temperature vapec modelization (filled red squares).
-The points of the cevmk1 model have been slightly shifted along the x-axis for clarity.
+The abundance profiles of Fe, Ar, Ne, Si, and S for the Centaurus (left-hand panels) and Abell 1991 (right-hand panels) obtained with the cevmkl model (filled black squares) and our reference two-temperature vapec modelization (filled red squares).
+The points of the cevmkl model have been slightly shifted along the x-axis for clarity.